maisonml/maisonml.github.io/about.md

 ## About Maison ML

 **Maison ML** was started by Dhivya Ravindran to serve as an everyday reference of data intense daily situation reports on the onset, progression and updates of the **2019- 2020 COVID-19 Pandemic**.
-The reports are updated everyday at 9 PM EST. If you would like additional metrics added to this report or would like further features added to this product, please send out an email to dhivyaravindran@gmail.com.
+The reports are updated everyday at 1 AM EST for the day that just ended.
+If you would like additional metrics added to this report or would like further features added to this product, please send out an email to dhivyaravindran@gmail.com.
 <br>

 The following are the product enhancements upcoming in the pipeline: